OCCUPATIONAL THERAPY ASSISTANT A.A.S.

 - Access to a reliable internet connection is required throughout the program.

-Applicants should be aware that eligibility for licensure as an OTA in New York State by persons who have been convicted of a crime or have charges pending in any state or country will be determined through an investigation by the New York State Education Office of Professional Discipline.
+- Eligibility for licensure as an OTA in New York State by anyone who has been convicted of a crime or who has charges pending in any state or country will be determined through an investigation by the New York State Education Office of Professional Discipline.